Zero to 100: Taking Bold Action on our Climate Crisis

 Agriculture is another key sector, and our food systems in general, and we’re going to be working to really spur climate-friendly farming practices.

 We're also facing a wave of proposals to build highly polluting petrochemical facilities that essentially used frack gas to make the building blocks of plastics.
 These facilities have staggering climate impacts, as well as other air pollution impacts.
 We are working with local communities fighting one plant right now in the Gulf.
-And as we look at the plans for the industry, we are seeing that a pretty frightening wave of over 300 new or expanded facilities in the near term.
+And as we look at the plans for the industry, we are seeing that a pretty frightening wave of a significant number of new or expanded facilities in the near term.
 In just seven or eight years, we’re seeing this big plan for this tremendous build out, focusing most particularly in the Gulf and Appalachia.
 And we are gearing up to ensure that that build out does not happen.

 And I'll just add that to accomplish this work toward the just and equitable transition, will require building broadening and expanding our movement.
 It will require unprecedented partnership work, to continue to raise up the voices, the experience, the passion of communities across the country.
 And in addition to the legal strategy that Jill mentioned, we're going to need to continue to push lawmakers, in state capitals and in Congress.
 And at the end of the day, we have to always remember that how we do our work, who we do it with, and for is just as important as the work itself.
 So we hold ourselves to high standards of collaboration and transparency to ensure that our work is worthy of all the support that people like you on the call are giving us.